49 results found

 Ruiz de Galarreta S, Jeffers JRT, Ghouse S, 2020, A validated finite element analysis procedure for porous structures, MATERIALS & DESIGN, Vol: 189, ISSN: 0264-1275

 Munford M, Hossain U, Ghouse S, et al., 2020, Prediction of anisotropic mechanical properties for lattice structures, ADDITIVE MANUFACTURING, Vol: 32, ISSN: 2214-8604

-Clark J, Garbout A, Rodrigues Mendes Ferreira S, et al., 2020, Propagation phase-contrast micro-computed tomography allows laboratory-based three-dimensional imaging of articular cartilage down to the cellular level, Osteoarthritis and Cartilage, Vol: 28, Pages: 102-111, ISSN: 1063-4584
+Clark JN, Garbout A, Ferreira SA, et al., 2020, Propagation phase-contrast micro-computed tomography allows laboratory-based three-dimensional imaging of articular cartilage down to the cellular level, OSTEOARTHRITIS AND CARTILAGE, Vol: 28, Pages: 102-111, ISSN: 1063-4584

 Logishetty K, van Arkel RJ, Ng KCG, et al., 2019, Hip capsule biomechanics after arthroplasty THE EFFECT OF IMPLANT, APPROACH, AND SURGICAL REPAIR, BONE & JOINT JOURNAL, Vol: 101B, Pages: 426-434, ISSN: 2049-4394